maplibre/maplibre-gl-js-docs/docs/pages/example/add-image-animated.md

 ---
 title: Add an animated icon to the map
 description: Add an animated icon to the map that was generated at runtime with a Canvas.
-tags:
+topics:
-  - styles
+  - Styles
-  - layers
+  - Layers
 thumbnail: add-image-animated
 contentType: example
+layout: example
 language:
 - JavaScript
 products: